507 - Insufficient Storage

 Pro Tip

-- -alert on write amplification ratio (bytes written per successful request) to detect hidden temp-artifact growth before storage exhaustion.
+- -monitor write amplification ratio (bytes written per successful request) to detect hidden temp-artifact growth before storage exhaustion.

 Official References